‘The American invasion’

 The United Women’s Convention held in 1975 was one of a series of feminist events that challenged stereotypes and male dominance.

-Also in 1975, thousands of Māori walked the length of the North Island to Parliament on a march known as the hīkoi, to protest against the ongoing loss of their land.
+Also in 1975, thousands of Māori walked the length of the North Island to Parliament on a march (hīkoi) to protest against the ongoing loss of their land.
 A number of protesters stayed on, camping in Parliament grounds.
-Such scenes were evidence of the mood for change.
+Such scenes were evidence of a mood for change.